openshift-kni/baremetal-deploy/install-steps.md

      sudo virsh vol-delete $i.ign --pool default;
    done
    ```
+> **NOTE**: Steps below are not longer required for OCP 4.4+

-5. IMPORTANT: This portion is critical as the OpenShift installation won't complete without
+4. IMPORTANT: This portion is critical as the OpenShift installation won't complete without
    the metal3-operator being fully operational.
 This is due to this
    [issue](https://github.com/openshift/installer/pull/2449) we need
    to fix the ConfigMap for the Metal3 operator.
 This ConfigMap is used to notify